Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Introduction

-Despite growing industry and regulatory interest in \ac{O-RAN} deployments and the recent surge in research efforts related to \ac{O-RAN}, few works~\cite{Wadud2023ConflictApproach,Zhang2022TeamO-RAN,Adamczyk2023ConflictRIC,delPrever2024PACIFISTA:RAN} explore conflict detection and mitigation.
-Both~\cite{Wadud2023ConflictApproach} and~\cite{Zhang2022TeamO-RAN} focused on fundamental approaches to conflict mitigation, assuming that all relationships between xApps, control parameters, and \acp{KPI} are known.
-The relationship between xApps and parameters is known by design, since xApps explicitly inform the Subscription Manager on the \ac{near-RT RIC} of their subscriptions to modify \ac{RAN} control parameters~\cite{santos2024managingorannetworksxapp}.
-However, the relationship between control parameters and \acp{KPI} is often non-trivial, dynamic, and scenario-dependent~\cite{Adamczyk2023ConflictRIC}, and hence, indirect and implicit conflicts may be unknown in advance, as illustrated in Fig.~\ref{fig:intro}.
+Despite growing industry and regulatory interest in \ac{O-RAN} deployments and the recent surge in related research efforts, few works~\cite{Wadud2023ConflictApproach,Zhang2022TeamO-RAN,Adamczyk2023ConflictRIC,delPrever2024PACIFISTA:RAN} explore conflict detection and mitigation.
+For instance, both~\cite{Wadud2023ConflictApproach} and~\cite{Zhang2022TeamO-RAN} focused on fundamental approaches to conflict mitigation, assuming that all relationships between xApps, control parameters, and \acp{KPI} are known a priori.
+The relationship between xApps and parameters is known by design, since xApps explicitly inform the Subscription Manager on the \ac{near-RT RIC} of their subscriptions to modify control parameters~\cite{santos2024managingorannetworksxapp}.
+However, the relationship between control parameters and \acp{KPI} is often non-trivial, dynamic, and scenario-dependent~\cite{Adamczyk2023ConflictRIC}, and such, indirect and implicit conflicts may be unknown in advance, as shown in Fig.~\ref{fig:intro}.

-To tackle this challenge,~\cite{delPrever2024PACIFISTA:RAN} and~\cite{Adamczyk2023ConflictRIC} propose conflict mitigation solutions where conflicts are not necessarily known in advance.
+To tackle this challenge,~\cite{delPrever2024PACIFISTA:RAN} and~\cite{Adamczyk2023ConflictRIC} proposed conflict detection solutions where conflicts are not necessarily known in advance.
 The work of~\cite{Adamczyk2023ConflictRIC} proposed an xApp prioritization strategy that manually groups control parameters affecting the same \acp{KPI}, and identifies conflicts within the group when a predefined performance degradation is observed.
-However, this approach is only suitable for the detection of direct and implicit conflicts.
+However, this approach is only suitable for the detection of direct and indirect conflicts.
 PACIFISTA~\cite{delPrever2024PACIFISTA:RAN} proposed modeling the relationships between xApps, control parameters, and \acp{KPI} as heterogenous conflict graphs.
 This approach enables the detection of conflicts by analyzing the structure of the graph to identify well-defined topologies representing different types of conflicts.
 To create conflict graphs, they adopt a profiling pipeline that tests and makes a statistical profile of xApps in a sandbox environment, similar to a digital twin.
-However, the effectiveness of their conflict graph (and consequently conflict detection) relies on the quality of an arbitrary set of tests and how accurately the sandbox captures a realistic environment.
+However, the effectiveness of their conflict graph (and consequently conflict detection) relies on the quality of an arbitrary set of tests and the fidelity of the sandbox to capture a realistic environment.